 There’s a good chance you experienced under-eating followed by over-eating, which is what most people experience when stressed.

 The study we’ll discuss shows that both instances generally happen.
 Suppression of appetite leads to a lower amount of meals consumed during the day, as well as an aversion to healthy foods, but also significant overconsumption of hyper-palatable ultra-processed food later on in the day.
 This eating pattern in itself is a good proxy for viewing how stressed a client is.

 Basically, stress generally makes you eat fewer meals overall because of reduced appetite, but that is followed by a major drive to overeat or binge on hyper-palatable food later on.
 This results in an overconsumption of calories overall with mostly nutrient-devoid foods.

 We do have a study on this — it is an animal study, so please keep that in mind, as it’s essential to understand the difference between animal and human studies.
-Having human studies that are randomized controlled trials or systematic reviews is ideal, but we can still gain tons of good information from animal studies.
+Having human studies that are randomized controlled trials or systematic reviews is ideal, but we can still gain good information from animal studies.

 Research on Stress and Appetite

-In this particular research, mice were divided into groups — one receiving a restraint stress protocol, which is a reliable way to induce stress and increase cortisol levels, and the other group was the control group, so they did not receive any stressors.
+In this research, mice were divided into groups — one receiving a restraint stress protocol, which is a reliable way to induce stress and increase cortisol levels, and the other group was the control group, so they did not receive any stressors.

-Interestingly, the group of mice that had restraint stress but only had access to standard food ate significantly less than all the other groups, and they had the least amount of body fat by the end of the study, presumably because hyper-palatable food wasn’t available to binge on.
+Interestingly, the mice that had restraint stress but only had access to standard food ate significantly less than all the other groups, and they had the least amount of body fat by the end of the study, presumably because hyper-palatable food wasn’t available to binge on.

 The overall signal we’re seeing here is that if hyper-palatable food isn’t an option, we see a decreased appetite for healthy food and, typically, weight loss as a result.